 Refer to course descriptions in the back of this catalog for course prerequisites.
+(S-L) = Course(s) with field-based service-learning component.

-3 hours Required Shared Curriculum 27 hours M.A. in Discipleship Required Curriculum 30 hours M.A. in Leadership Required Curriculum 60 hours TOTAL Dual Degree (excluding prerequisites)
+- 3 hours Required Shared Curriculum - 27 hours M.A. in Discipleship Required Curriculum - 30 hours M.A. in Leadership Required Curriculum